iggredible/Learn-Vim/ch11_visual_mode.md

 t]hree    <-- cursor
 ```

 Visual highlight follows the cursor movement.
-If you want to expand it upward to line "one", you need to move the cursor up to the line "two".
+If you want to expand it upward to the line "one", you need to move the cursor up to the line "two".
 Right now the cursor is on the line "three".
 You can toggle the cursor location with either `o` or `O`.

 ```
 one